nayakastha/project-scan/README.md

 A new Flutter application.

-An Application that scans QR Codes to give the decoded data and generates QR Codes for given input and saves it in gallery.
+An Application that scans QR Codes to give the decoded data and generates QR Codes for given input and saves it in album.

 Dependencies Used:
 qrscan: ^0.2.17